Frequently Asked Questions

 Stanford has an open campus that you are welcome to explore at your leisure.
 If you would like to take a guided tour, the reservation process may vary depending on the type of tour that you would like to take.
 More specific information about each of these tours can be found at the Campus Tours section of our website.

 Campus Tours are conducted in English.
-Visitor Information Services has brief self-guided tours available in French, Spanish, Mandarin, German, Italian, and Korean that cover the primary historic areas of campus.
+However, the Visitor Center has brief self-guided tours available in French, Spanish, Mandarin, German, Italian, and Korean that cover the primary historic areas of campus.

 Stanford’s main mailing address is: